ad-fraud/M5K/README.md

 1) m5k.sh is the script that are used for generating the media5000 index
 2) signals.sh is the script that can be used for generating 39 different meta-data points about the site

+## system requirements

+Before you can run the scripts, you need to have these installed in the system you are going to run the scripts from

+    sudo apt-get install numsum
+    sudo cpan install HTML::Strip
+    sudo apt-get install R
+    sudo apt-get upgrade

+To run the m5k.sh script with compound scores calculated, you will also need to have access to Twitter API.

+https://github.com/sferik/t -> when you do so, it's probably better to do:

+    sudo apt-get install build-essential

+In addition I've found that sometimes you have to do:

+    sudo apt-get update --fix-missing

+## additional requirements

 For running either of these scripts, you should have:

  - list of common user-agents that go to m5k.ua file